NicholasMoser/Naruto-GNT-Modding/gnt4/docs/guides/structs.md

 ### Values

+- 0x00: Flags
+  - 0x1: If set to 0, the character is removed.
+Probably used to remove clones and such.
+  - 0x8: Invincibility; all damage becomes 0.
+Used in `damage_handler()`.
 - 0x10: **CPU Flags**
   - 0 if a player, other values if non-player controlled.
 - 0x1c: **Character ID**